Chia-Network/chia-docker/readme.md

 ```

 See [Configure Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for more information about configuring readiness and liveness probes for Kubernetes clusters.
 The `initialDelaySeconds` parameter may need to be adjusted higher or lower depending on the speed to start up on the host the container is running on.

+## Simulator

+`docker run -e service=simulator -v /local/path/to/simulator:/root/.chia/simulator ghcr.io/chia-network/chia:latest`

+Mounts the simulator root to the provided local path to make the test plots and the mnemonic persistent.
+Mnemonic will be available at /local/path/to/simulator/mnemonic